-- The price is the same as full fare on public transportation
+- Fares are the same as full fare on public transit.

 - go up or down subway stairs,

 - travel to a subway or bus station,